Porsche: U.S. sales

+Competitive Innovation

+In 2024, the World Intellectual Property Organization (WIPO)'s Hague Yearly Review ranked Porsche's number of industrial design applications filed under the Hague System as 3rd in the world, with 352 applications submitted during 2023.

 Models

 The current Porsche model range includes sports cars from the Boxster roadster to their most famous product, the 911.
 The Cayman is a coupé otherwise similar to the Boxster.
 The Cayenne is Porsche's mid-size luxury sport utility vehicle (SUV).
 A high performance luxury saloon/sedan, the Panamera, was launched in 2009.